 • Town of Springfield—760 acres subdivided into 52 buildable lots; 1.1 miles new road

-The property owners’ representatives presented the project in a sketch plan conference to the Otsego and Springfield Town Planning Boards in August 2025, and will return at some point in the coming months with a formal application and plats to each town planning board.
+The property owners’ representatives presented the project in a sketch plan conference to the Otsego and Springfield Town Planning Boards in August 2025.
+Because they did not return within six months with a formal application and plats to each town planning board, they are obligated to begin the process again with a new sketch plan conference.

 To receive updates and reminders on town meetings, send us your email.